 The award is a collaboration between Pin Drop Studio and the Royal Academy of Arts that celebrates the short-story form.
 This is wonderful enough.
 Even more wonderfully, they celebrate the short story off the page—as a spoken, heard, live event.
 Storyteller and listeners gather around the fire (or, in this case, in a palatial room in the RA).

 Each year a special guest narrates the winning story at the RA.The live reading is also made into a podcast to join Pin Drop’s fantastic archive.
 Previous readers include Stephen Fry and Juliet Stevenson.
 This year’s narrator is the mellifluous Penelope Wilton.

 And so, I look forward to the awards ceremony on 23 June at the RA.
-Please do come on the night, if you’re about.
-Live short-story readings are a glorious thing!
+Please do come on the night, if you’re around.
+Live short-story readings are a glorious thing.